-[BIOL104] This course is designed as an introductory level college biology course and successful completion will earn the student 4.0 college credits from TC3.
-Living organisms are studied from the molecular level all the way through the interactions of the entire organism with its environment.
-This is the first semester class in a series of two TC3 biology classes that we offer here at S-E. This fall semester class will focus on biochemistry, cellular biology, and genetics.
+This course is designed as an introductory level college biology course.
+This fall semester class will focus on biochemistry, cellular biology, and genetics.
 The students will watch nightly podcasts that they will be quizzed on in class the next day.
 Students will also need to do extensive lab work, maintain a college level laboratory notebook, participate in class discussions, and successfully complete written assignments and exams.
 Any students considering taking this class must be well organized, focused, responsible, and have disciplined work habits.
 Dual Enrollment students must maintain an average of 80+ to stay enrolled for college credit.
-Note: Students planning to take the AP Biology Exam in May must also enroll in the second semester course, BIOL 105.